vectorgrp/xcp-lite/README.md

 This is in experimental state

 ### type_description_demo, xcp_idl_generator_demo
-Demonstrate A2L or CDR/IDL shema generation for structs by using the xcp-lite proc-macros
+Demonstrate A2L or CDR/IDL schema generation for structs by using the xcp-lite proc-macros

 ### xcp-lite (xcp-lite/src/main.rs)
 Main application
 Manually check various features with the CANape project xcp-lite/CANape

 ## Code instrumentation for measurement and calibration: